App Development Services Price Calculator: How To Price Your App Development Services?

 It sat stagnant for a year or so when the former CEO moved on to another project as app development wasn't his calling in life.
 I have really been there since the beginning of everything and plan on being there all the way through until we are one of the biggest app development companies in the world.
 We tend to do quite a lot of B2B but we also really enjoy doing B2C as the app ideas can always get to the next level!
 We are currently doing around $30,000 to $50,000 a month and have big plans to continue our growth, watch out world.

-Phil Scarfi (from New York, USA) started Pioneer Mobile Applications almost 6 years ago.
+Phil Scarfi (from New York, USA) started Pioneer Mobile Applications over 6 years ago.

 Hello!
 My name is Phil Scarfi and I’m the founder of Pioneer Mobile Applications.